EOEPCA/deployment-guide/docs/building-blocks/mlops.md

 ## Introduction

 The **MLOps Building Block** provides integrated services for training and managing machine learning models within the EOEPCA+ environment.
-It leverages GitLab for code and data versioning, **SharingHub** for collaborative ML services, and **MLflow SharingHub** (a custom MLflow) for experiment tracking and model registry.
+It uses GitLab for code and data versioning, **SharingHub** for collaborative ML services, and **MLflow SharingHub** (a custom MLflow) for experiment tracking and model registry.

 ### Key Features